 - This one, that provides the recommended Zoom settings and selections

-- Zoom Settings for your Account - provides account-specific options for using Zoom.
+- Zoom Settings for your Account - account-specific options for using Zoom

-- Launching a Zoom Meeting from Echo360 - instructions for doing just that!
+- Launching a Zoom Meeting from Echo360 - launching ad hoc Zoom meetings from inside Echo360

 NOTE: Echo360 does not REMOVE recordings from the Zoom Cloud.
-Echo360 simply ingests the recordings to your library, meaning they will be resident in both places until removed.
+Echo360 simply copies the recordings to Echo360, meaning they will be resident in both places until removed.

 Zoom Integration Requirements